 Boeing Future of Flight Aviation Center in Washington

-Looming on New York City’s Hudson River, the USS Intrepid offers a collection of military aircraft on its deck along with the retired British Airways Concorde.
-The Intrepid Sea Land and Space Museum offers a destination for aviation fans and families alike a few blocks from Central Park.
+Looming on New York City’s Hudson River, the USS Intrepid offers a collection of military aircraft on its deck, along with the retired British Airways Concorde.
+The Intrepid Museum offers a destination for aviation fans and families alike, a few blocks from Central Park.

-Then hidden away in a pavilion find the Space Shuttle Orbiter Enterprise.
-Since it lacked engines and a functional heat shield it never flew in space.
+Then, hidden away in a pavilion, find the Space Shuttle Orbiter Enterprise.
+Since it lacked engines and a functional heat shield, it never flew in space.
 It was launched from a modified Boeing 747 for testing.
-The Intrepid Sea Land and Space Museum offers a 3D movie, flight simulators along with a Concorde experience (all require an additional fee).
+The Intrepid Museum offers a 3D movie, flight simulators, and a Concorde experience (all require an additional fee).

 Best Museums in NYC